jpulse-net/jpulse-framework/docs/websockets.md

 ## Overview

 The jPulse Framework provides enterprise-grade WebSocket infrastructure for real-time bidirectional communication between server and browser.
-This enables use cases like:
+This enables use cases of MPAs and SPAs like:

 - Live collaboration (multiple users editing simultaneously)
 - Real-time dashboards and monitoring